davidscholberg/tmux-cluster/README.md

 tmux-cluster will look for your clusterssh clusters config at `$HOME/.clusterssh/clusters`.
 See the [configuration](#configuration) section for more info on the configuration syntax.

-A new session will be created with the name `cluster-CLUSTERNAME`.
+Running `tmc CLUSTERNAME` will create a new session with the name `cluster-CLUSTERNAME`.
 All of the hosts specified by `CLUSTERNAME` will be in a single window with a tiled layout, and the panes will be synchronized.

+You may also create cluster sessions using the `-c` option (e.g. `tmc -c "test-cluster host1 host2"`).
 Note that if the `-c` option is used, then passing `CLUSTERNAME` is invalid; the `CLUSTERNAME` that tmux-cluster uses is the first element of `CLUSTERLINE`, since `CLUSTERLINE` is treated exactly as a clusters config line.
+The [configuration](#configuration) section has more info on the configuration syntax.

 You can run tmux-cluster either from outside or inside an attached tmux instance.
 In either case, tmux-cluster will automatically attach your terminal to the newly created cluster session.